latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets} We conduct two-view reconstruction experiments for an object-centric setting as well as for general video datasets capturing diverse scenes.
-For the former, we make use of the Common Objects in 3D (CO3Dv2)~\cite{co3d} dataset, which consists of video captures of real-world objects grouped into categories.
-Following related work~\cite{chan2023genvs}, we choose cleaned subsets of hydrants and teddybears, and randomly split the scenes into 95\% training and 5\% test data.
-In all experiments, including baselines, we gradually increase the gap between the two reference views from initially 8-18 frames up to 25 frames roughly corresponding to 90\textdegree~in the usually 102 frames long sequences.
+\textbf{Datasets.} We conduct two-view reconstruction experiments for an object-centric setting and for general video datasets capturing diverse scenes.
+For the former, we use the Common Objects in 3D~\cite{co3d} dataset, which consists of video captures of real-world objects grouped into categories.
+Following related work~\cite{chan2023genvs}, we choose cleaned subsets of hydrants and teddybears, randomly split into 95\% training and 5\% test data.
+In all experiments, including baselines, we gradually increase the gap between reference views from initially 8-18 up to 25 frames roughly corresponding to 90\textdegree~in the 102 frame videos.
 At the same time, we increasingly randomize the target view selection from pure interpolation until a uniform distribution over all views.
-For an evaluation on general scenes, we test latentSplat on RealEstate10k~\cite{Zhou2018multiplane}, a dataset of home walkthrough clips gathered from about 10000 YouTube videos.
-We use the provided splits and employ the same training curriculum as pixelSplat~\cite{charatan23pixelsplat} except of increasing the sampling interval of target views up to 45 frames before and after both reference views to enable learning extrapolation.
+For evaluation on general scenes, we leverage RealEstate10k~\cite{Zhou2018multiplane}, a dataset of home walkthrough clips gathered from about 10000 YouTube videos.
+We use provided splits and adopt the training curriculum from pixelSplat~\cite{charatan23pixelsplat} except of increasing the sampling interval of target views up to 45 frames before and after both reference views to learn extrapolation.

-\textbf{Baselines} We compare our approach against four baselines. pixelNeRF~\cite{yu2021pixelnerf} conditions a single NeRF MLP by interpolating pixel-aligned features of reference views.
-Du et al.~\cite{cross_attn} is a light field rendering approach that uses multi-view self-attention and cross-attention of target rays to samples along its epipolar lines in the input images. pixelSplat\cite{charatan23pixelsplat} defines an encoder including an epipolar transformer to predict 3D Gaussians along the rays of two reference views that can be efficiently rendered via rasterization.
-Unlike the previous regression-based approaches, GeNVS~\cite{genvs} proposes a generative diffusion model with view-conditioning via pixelNeRF in a feature space.
+\textbf{Baselines.} We compare our approach against four baselines. pixelNeRF~\cite{yu2021pixelnerf} conditions a single NeRF MLP by interpolating pixel-aligned features of reference views.
+Du et al.~\cite{cross_attn} is a light field rendering approach that uses multi-view self-attention and cross-attention of target rays to samples along its epipolar lines in the input images. pixelSplat\cite{charatan23pixelsplat} predicts 3D Gaussians along the rays of two reference views that can be efficiently rendered via rasterization.
+Unlike the previous regression-based approaches, GeNVS~\cite{chan2023genvs} proposes a generative diffusion model with view-conditioning via pixelNeRF in a feature space.